UTNuclearRoboticsPublic/project-crunch/README.md

     If the RPS and LPS both have existing SSH configurations, enter them.
     If you aren't sure about custom SSH configurations, a default configuration will be created for you.

+## Launching project-crunch

+    After project-crunch has been installed and SSH keys have been configured for the LPS and RPS, the system will be launched from the LPS.

+    Table:
+    Launching-project/-crunch-executable
+    Launching-project/-crunch-from-source
+    Navigating-project/-crunch-GUI

+   ### Launching-project/-crunch-executable
+   TODO figure out where the launch executable is after installing from executable.

+   ### Launching-project/-crunch-from-source
+   From the terminal, navigate into the project-crunch directory and enter:

+   > 'cd project-crunch*/app'

+    Build and run the Launcher

+   > 'fbs run'

+   ### Navigating-project/-crunch-GUI
+       Once the project-crunch GUI launches, follow the step-by step instructions -> Confirm the cameras and headsets are plugged in -> Select how many headsets will be used
+       -> TODO: Cannot proceed further until I actually build and connect the LPS and RPS

 ## Troubleshooting